itromy/tic-tac-toe-next/README.md

 - Better accessible UI (colors, fonts, no animations)
 - Test the components and containers (e.g., with React Testing Library)
 - Global use of colors and breakpoints
-- Highlight the fields that lead to the win
 - Better linter rules
 - Cleanup configs
 - Complete readme